 Apart from surveys and one-on-one meetings, you can also implement two other solutions that will help you get more information about your clients – callback and chat.
 In addition to being a huge source of information, callback and chat also decrease lead response time and pre-qualify leads for the sales department.
 These two solutions increase satisfaction through providing fast responses to questions your leads might have before they become clients.

 Get insights from sales calls

 Your sales team data is an invaluable source of information.
 Sales departments use tools such as Callpage to get a steady lead flow and decrease lead response time.
 In this approach, the benefit for the marketing department lies in the domain of sales calls recordings.
 Such a tech solution additionally enables you to track the lead source and understand which pages convert more clients.

 Another perk of using the service is that your team is able to analyze your sales department calls directly from the dashboard.
 By listening to recordings, they will learn more about objections that prevent clients from buying your product.
 Sales calls are invaluable in that they uncover real customer needs and point to the main reasons behind product purchases.

-Armed with this data, you will have more information on what your customers need, and will be ready to tailor a marketing message that truly resonates with them.
+Armed with this data, you will have more information on what your customers need.
+You will thus be ready to tailor a marketing message that truly resonates with them.

 Applying the solutions above will let you pick the most effective lead sources on your webpage and dedicate more budget to the pages that bring the most qualified leads.